Last updated October 21, 2024.

 Rhodiola rosea is a highly regarded adaptogen.

-This traditional Chinese and Scandinavian medicine herb is used to increase physical stamina, tolerance to stress, mental vitality, and longevity.
+This traditional Chinese and Scandinavian medicine herbal remedy is used to increase physical stamina, tolerance to stress, mental vitality, and longevity.

 It works by decreasing cortisol while increasing levels of the neurotransmitters serotonin, norepinephrine, and dopamine.